taircode/algorand-game/README.md

 A simple game on the Algorand blockchain, implemented using PyTeal.

-generate_account.py creates an address, passphrase pair that is stored in ./addresses.
+Use generate_account.py to create an address, passphrase pair that is stored in ./addresses.
 Only use on testnet!
 Mnemonic phrases should not be shared publicly if using actual algo on mainnet!
+Add testnet algos using the dispenser: https://bank.testnet.algorand.network

 The PyTeal code is in tic_tac_toe.py with two functions that compile the approval program and the clear state program.